 - Moon – use the Chromebooks normal power settings

-This app is perfect for a teacher to use during a slide show presentation or to show directions on a screen/projector while they walk around the room.
+This app is perfect for a teacher to use during a slide show presentation.
+It’s also useful when showing directions or writing prompts on a projector while working with students in groups.

 This is a great tool to use when you need your screen on, but you do not want to leave it on all of the time.